see all...Viewing 3 out of 4 projects

 I received my Master of Science in Advanced Architectural Design in May 2011 from the Columbia University GSAPP, where I was awarded the Kinne Fellows Traveling Prize for my research proposal, “Memory and Preservation of Balkan Monuments.”
 I received my Bachelors degree in Architecture from Kansas State University CAPD in 2006 where I won the Heintzelman Prize for my design of the House on the Hudson.
 I am an Associate AIA member and LEED AP, and I have worked for and collaborated with architecture, planning, and urban design offices, in addition to several not-forprofit organizations.
 I have served as a guest juror for Columbia University, the University of Oregon and Kansas State University.
 My work has been recognized by the AIA, IIDA, Interior Design, Contract, Communication Arts, the Oregonian, The Portland Daily Journal of Commerce, and Forbes Magazine.

-STUDIO GANG Architects, Chicago, IL, US, Architectural Designer
+Studio Gang, Chicago, IL, US, Architectural Designer

 WHY / HOW, Los Angeles, CA, US, Designer / Project Manager